Social Security and Veterans

 SSDI

-Alternatively, SSDI benefits are not affected by unearned income through VA benefits.
-In the following example, Jane receives partial VA benefits of $400 per month.
+SSDI benefits are not affected by unearned income through VA benefits.
+For example, Jane receives partial VA benefits of $400 per month1.
 Because she worked and paid into the Social Security system, she now receives $850 per month in SSDI.
-Her VA and SSDI monthly benefit amounts will be added together:
+Her VA and SSDI monthly benefit amounts will be added together.

-Each month your gross earnings (your earnings before taxes) are greater than $1,110/mo (in 2024) is called a Trial Work month.
+Each month your gross earnings (your earnings before taxes) are greater than $1,160/mo (in 2025) is called a Trial Work month.
 The 5-year period in which you are allowed 9 Trial Work months without losing your SSDI benefits is called the 5-year window.

 Note: Before you start working, you should check with Social Security or a benefits planner to see if you've already used up any Trial Work months.
 You may have used up some or all of your Trial Work months in the past and not realize it.